mandel01/programming-for-biologists/README.md

 # Programming for Biologists

-All members of the Northwestern community are welcome to attend the user group and workshops presented.
-The group is focused at the Northwestern University Chicago Campus and has the following goals:
+The group is focused at the Northwestern University Chicago Campus and is open to all members of the Northwestern community.
+The goals of the group are:

 1. Introduce skills for researchers to conduct basic manipulations, run published software, and begin to write software themselves.
 2. To serve as a networking opportunity and launch pad for additional training and research collaboration.